 Website Orbit NTNU

+The project and master thesis is suited for a student studying Cybernetics and Robotics at NTNU.
 The student will be responsible for finding a suitable professor that can support the project.

 To apply for this job email your details to firstname.lastname@example.org